 A remote semester will require the majority of students to enroll in at least one online course.

 Currently, 63% of students intend to take online classes this fall.

 Among remote learners are roughly 35% of students who will be staying home instead of living on campus, where they may be without computers, software, and other resources available at school.

 Shifting online won’t be a choice for many students, as institutions and states are making their own decisions and actions plans for the upcoming semester.
 Depending on the state in which students attend school, classes may be in-person, online-only, or take place in a hybrid format.

-Educators and students are employing new technologies and remote teaching techniques to adapt to the new learning environment, resulting in new learning trends.
+Educators and students are employing new technologies like educational mobile apps and remote teaching techniques to adapt to the new learning environment, resulting in new learning trends.